 - Limit is 2 per person per trip off NC, SC, and GA.

 - Regulatory Remarks:

 - Recreational harvest of spiny lobster using traps is prohibited in the federal waters of the South Atlantic.

 - Undersized lobster must be released unharmed immediately without removal from water.

 - Season closed in Florida from April 1 to August 5.
-Special non-trap season off Florida is last Wednesday and successive Thursday in July.
+Special season off Florida is last Wednesday and successive Thursday in July.

 - Removal of tail at sea is prohibited without permit.

 - No taking of berried spiny or berried slipper lobsters